 I like to add in a touch of vanilla and salt to my chocolate filling.
 But feel free to have fun with it and add in whatever you’d like!
-Some other include a pinch of cinnamon, the zest of an orange, or whatever else you like in your chocolate.
+Some others include a pinch of cinnamon, the zest of an orange, or whatever else you like in your chocolate.

 What chocolate I use?

 Any vegan chocolate will do here, but it’s important that you choose one that you like the taste of.
-There isn’t any added sugar to the chocolate ganache so if you choose a dark chocolate that is quite bitter and not very sweet, then that’s how your ganache filling will taste.
+There isn’t any added sugar to the chocolate ganache so if you choose dark chocolate that is quite bitter and not very sweet, then that’s how your ganache filling will taste.
 So, make sure you like the taste of the vegan chocolate or chocolate chips that you use.
 Because I like the tart not too sweet then I use bittersweet 70% dark chocolate chips.

 How to make the crust:

-Add 290 grams all purpose gluten free flour into a bowl, 160 grams ofalmond meal, 3 tbsp of coconut sugar, 1/2 tsp of salt and1/4 tsp of vanilla then whisk to combine.
+Add 290 grams all-purpose gluten-free flour into a bowl, 160 grams of almond meal, 3 tbsp of coconut sugar, 1/2 tsp of salt and1/4 tsp of vanilla then whisk to combine.